Compare

 Beyond its monthly software fees, it’s also important to account for the other costs of using Revel’s POS system, including installation fees, hardware, and the payment processing fees for Revel Advantage.
 While you may be able to offset some hardware fees if you’re switching from another iPad-based POS system, Revel is still one of the priciest restaurant POS systems out there.

-The Best POS For: Multi-Unit QSR Chains
+The Best POS For: Established Multi-Location QSR Chains

 Clover POS is a cloud-based POS system that runs on an Android operating system and proprietary hardware.
 Unlike other restaurant POS systems, the Clover system is made up of a series of apps that can be downloaded to meet the needs of restaurants, retailers, and other small businesses.